Bruception/advent-of-code-2021/README.md

+# Advent of Code 2021 Solutions
+All solutions for the 2021 Advent of Code event.

-# Setup
+## Setup
 1. Create a file called `.session`.

 2. Go to `adventofcode.com` and copy the session token being used into the `.session` file.

+## Usage
-3. To get your own input, run the script `./get_input.sh`.
+- Get your own input, with `./get_input.sh`.

-# Usage
-To see your answers, run the script `./run.sh`.
+- See your answers, with `./run.sh`.

+## Dependencies
+- Python 3.9.7